rhysco8/CV/README.md

 # BAREBONES CV (WIP) #
 ## Rhys Collier

-After a year performing at an improvised comedy theatre in Amsterdam, I came back to London wanting a fresh challenge, to keep me stimulated and engaged on a daily basis.
+After a year performing at an improvised comedy theatre in Amsterdam, I came back to London wanting a fresh challenge.
+I wanted something tht would keep me stimulated and engaged on a daily basis.
 Be careful what you wish for!
 Coding is constantly surprising me, I'm finding out what programming languages can do and what I can't yet do constantly and I love it. me

 ## Skills